hsaenzG/serverless-observability/README.md

 - `requirements.txt`: Python dependencies for the project.
 - `musicqa/`: Directory containing the main application code.
   - `musicqa_stack.py`: Defines the AWS resources using CDK constructs.
-- `aws_xray_sdk/`: Directory containing the AWS X-Ray SDK for Python.
-- `botocore/`: Directory containing the Botocore library, which is a low-level interface to AWS services.
-- `bin/`: Directory containing utility scripts.
-  - `jp.py`: A command-line interface for the JMESPath library.
 - `source.bat`: Windows batch script for activating the Python virtual environment.

 ## Usage Instructions